robbiebmccurdy/robbiebmccurdy/README.md

 ### Hi there 👋, my name is **Robbie**
 *Software Engineer*

-Full-time Software Engineer at CoreLogic
+Full-time Software Engineer at Cotality
 Skills: Java / C# / JS / SQL / Python

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning PostgreSQL
 - 👯 I’m looking to collaborate on Games & Applications
 - 📫 How to reach me: robbiebmccurdy@gmail.com
 - 😄 Pronouns: He/Him